AdaCore/spark2014/docs/lrm/source/statements.rst

    greater (respectively, less) than the value obtained during the preceding iteration.
 The exception Assertions.Assertion_Error is raised if this check fails.
 All comparisons and checks are performed using predefined operations.
-   Pragma Loop_Variant is an assertion (as defined in RM 11.4.2(1.1/3)) and is governed by the Loop_Variant assertion aspect [and may be used in an Assertion_Policy pragma].
+   Pragma Loop_Variant is an assertion (as defined in Ada RM 11.4.2(1.1/3)) and is governed by the Loop_Variant assertion aspect [and may be used in an Assertion_Policy pragma].

 .. centered:: **Verification Rules**